tyoung03/ezdb/README.md

   }

 # Limitations:
-⋅⋅* You cannot assign to your EZDBClient instance directly, for example the following would overwrite the client with a simple dictionary: db = EZDBClient('client_db_list', 'http://127.0.0.1:5000') db = {} #This would be overwriting the magical db structure with simple list!
+- You cannot assign to your EZDBClient object directly, due to limitations of the language.
+For example the following would overwrite the client with a simple dictionary: db = EZDBClient('client_db_list', 'http://127.0.0.1:5000') db = {} #This would be overwriting the magical db structure with simple dict!

-⋅⋅* As mentioned before, only JSON-like structures can be managed (think int, bool, float, list, dict).
+- As mentioned before, only JSON-like structures can be managed (think int, bool, float, list, dict).
 You may consider manual serialization of your classes to JSON before storage

-⋅⋅* The library runs evaluates strings as code and as such poses a security threat.
+- The library runs evaluates strings as code and as such poses a security threat.
 Consider configuring flasks security features to only allow trusted users